-Passive Learning Characteristics Active Learning Characteristics The students start by receiving the content that is to be learned.
-The students start by sharing an experience.
-Teachers are the givers of information; the students are receptacles for information.
-The students are actively involved in discovering what is to be learned from the experience; teachers are guides and resources, facilitating the process.
-The learning process is deductive.
-It starts with general principles and moves to a particular application.
-The learning process is inductive.
+Passive Learning Characteristics Active Learning Characteristics Young people start by receiving the content that is to be learned.
+Young people start by sharing an experience. • Catechists are the givers of information; young people are receptacles for information. • Young people are actively involved in discovering what is to be learned from the experience; catechists are guides and resources, facilitating the process. • The learning process is deductive.
+It starts with general principles and moves to a particular application. • The learning process is inductive.
 It starts with a particular experience and moves to a general principle.
-The learning environment is orderly, quiet, controlled.
+The learning environment is orderly, quiet, and controlled.
 Adolescent energy is resisted and restricted.
 The learning environment is occasionally noisy and chaotic but still controlled.
 Adolescent energy is channeled and engaged in discovery.
-The students infrequently move or interact.
-The students frequently move and interact.
-Discussion is used to ensure that the students have memorized the content.
+The young people infrequently move or interact. • The young people frequently move and interact. • Discussion is used to ensure that the young people have memorized the content.
 Discussion is used to explore the meaning of a particular experience and to apply new knowledge to life situations.

-Teacher Tip Sheet
+Catechist Tip Sheet

-Active learning captures the attention of and involves the student.
-Through games, role-plays, simulations, hands-on activities, and inductive discovery, the students are engaged not just on a cognitive level but on a number of levels.
-Active methods are well suited to faith-formation sessions with young adolescents.
+Active learning captures the attention of and involves the young people.
+Through games, roleplays, simulations, hands-on activities, and inductive discovery, the young people are engaged not just on a cognitive level but on a number of levels.
+Active methods are well suited to faithformation sessions with young adolescents.
 Here are some strategies for effective facilitation: